cchitsiang/awesome-stars/topics.md

 - [rubickCenter/rubick](https://github.com/rubickCenter/rubick) - 🔧  Electron based open source toolbox, free integration of rich plug-ins. 基于 electron 的开源工具箱，自由集成丰富插件。
 - [MayGo/tockler](https://github.com/MayGo/tockler) - An application that tracks your time by monitoring your active window title and idle time.
 - [lucagrulla/cw](https://github.com/lucagrulla/cw) - The best way to tail AWS CloudWatch Logs from your terminal
+- [super-productivity/super-productivity](https://github.com/super-productivity/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
+It also comes with integrations for Jira, GitLab, GitHub and Open Project.
 - [authpass/authpass](https://github.com/authpass/authpass) - AuthPass - Password Manager based on Flutter for all platforms.
 Keepass 2.x (KDBX 3 and KDBX 4) compatible.
 - [xfirefly/Airplay-SDK](https://github.com/xfirefly/Airplay-SDK) - The Best Airplay SDK supports Airplay Mirroring and AirPlay Casting to a receiver device.
 - [antonreshetov/massCode](https://github.com/antonreshetov/massCode) - This repository is outdated and no longer maintained.
 A new version of massCode is available! https://github.com/massCodeIO/massCode.
 A free and open source code snippets manager for developers.